AI & Automation

 The hierarchy matters.
 Phone first for hot leads.
 Phone and text for warm leads who didn't connect.
 Email for leads that are months away.
 Most investors have this backwards.
 They put every lead into email and hope the hot ones self-select into booking a meeting.
 They don't.
 They call your competitor who picked up the phone.

+Industry case studies suggest it can cost you more than half your potential deals.
 An investor in Indianapolis was running what he considered a solid real estate lead nurturing automation stack.
 New lead comes in, gets an instant email confirmation, enters a 30-day drip sequence, and gets a manual callback within 2-4 hours.

 His numbers looked reasonable on the surface.
 120 leads a month.
 12 appointments.
 4 deals.
 He thought his 10% lead-to-appointment rate was normal.